hdl/awesome/content/items/vunit.md

   "vhdl",
   "systemverilog",
 ]
+active:
+  from: 2014
-categories: [
+licenses: [
-  "Frameworks"
+  "MPL-2.0"
 ]
 talk: 38
 ---

-*"VUnit is an open source unit testing framework for VHDL/SystemVerilog \[...\] It features the functionality needed to realize continuous and automated testing of your HDL code.
-VUnit doesn’t replace but rather complements traditional testing methodologies by supporting a “test early and often” approach through automation."*
+VUnit is an open source unit testing framework for VHDL/SystemVerilog.
+It features the functionality needed to realize continuous and automated testing of your HDL code.
+VUnit doesn’t replace but rather complements traditional testing methodologies by supporting a “test early and often” approach through automation.

 <!--more-->